 In the original the first inside page is all text and entitled New Yorks First Eleven in the National Football League.
 In the reprint the first inside page has a picture of Senator James J. Walker and the full text page is now page 5.

-Finally, in the reprint the vertical and horizontal fold marks are actually printed in the photo rather than the result of folding, and they are identical in every reprint whether theyve been folded or not as in the Walker picture (right).
+In the reprint the vertical and horizontal fold marks are actually printed in the photo rather than the result of folding, and they are identical in every reprint whether theyve been folded or not as in the Walker picture (right).
 Finally, on the back cover of the original at the bottom of the page there is a "union made" symbol and it says M. B. Brown Printing and Binding Co, 17-41 Chambers St. NY, which does not appear on the reprint.
 Even an esteemed auction house like Mastronet has offered the reprint as an original, and it happens every few weeks on eBay, so buyer beware!

 Senator James J. Walker